NghiaTranUIT/artify-macos/README.md

   </a>
 </h2>

-A desktop macOS X application for bringing dedicatedly 18th century Arts to everyone
+A macOS X application for bringing dedicatedly 18th century Arts to everyone

 <a href="#screenshots">Screenshots</a> •
 <a href="#features">Features</a> •